Hazleton Man Dies from Apparent Carbon Monoxide Poisoning

 For neighbor Mike Turner, who lives across the street, he woke up around 4 a.m. in a frantic state because he heard screaming from the house as the wife was crying for help.

-“I woke up and seen the woman across the street yelling and screaming,” Turner said.
-“She needed help and she was speaking in Spanish that she thinks he’s head.
-Just come out of bed and you’re like, ‘what’s going on?’
-Didn’t know if it was a shooting or what.
-It’s your neighbors and you feel like you need to try and help and something like this happens, you don’t know what to do.”
+"I woke up and seen the woman across the street yelling and screaming," Turner said.
+"She needed help and she was speaking in Spanish that she thinks he's dead.
+Just come out of bed and you're like, 'what's going on?'
+Didn't know if it was a shooting or what.
+It's your neighbors and you feel like you need to try and help and something like this happens, you don't know what to do."

 Police say the situation might have been worse if Castillo's wife did not wake up.
 She and the couple's 11-year-old son were sent to Lehigh Valley Hospital-Cedar Crest near Allentown as they had high levels of carbon monoxide.